 Passenger Transportation Plan (PTP) Documents

-The Passenger Transportation Plan is a document that is developed to serve as a mobility management tool to help meet the specific passenger transportation needs of the region and further the development of the local and regional public transportation system.
-As of previous federal transportation legislation (MAP-21), annual updates will no longer be required.
-The PTP will undergo a full update every five years.
+The Passenger Transportation Plan serves as a mobility management tool to help meet the specific passenger transportation needs of the five-county region and further the development of the local and regional public transportation system.
+The PTP undergoes a full update every five years.

 Public Participation Plan